Back to Glossary

 Safety

-A Roll Hoop is a protective metal frame structure built into racing cars to protect the driver's head and upper body during crashes, especially when the car flips over.
+A Roll Hoop is a strong metal bar or frame built into a racing car that rises above the driver's head to protect them if the car flips upside down during a crash.